Claim of Right: Defence to Theft and Similar Associated Offences

 The claim of right must extend to all of the property taken, not just to part of it.
 If it does not extend to the entirety of the item/s; that is the accused believes they have a partial right to ownership, claim of right cannot be applied.
 It does not matter if the accused’s belief was based on a mistake of fact or a mistake of law.
 If the accused genuinely believed s/he had a legal claim of right, s/he will not have acted dishonestly (R v Lopatta (1983)) therefore s/he lacks the guilty mind, a vital element to a theft related offence.
 Further, the accused only need have believed s/he had a legal right to the property.
 S/he does not need to have believed that s/he had the right to use the measures s/he used to take the property.
 Even if the accused used violent measures to take the property, s/he should not be convicted of theft if s/he genuinely believed s/he had a right to the property.
 However, s/he may be convicted of an offence relating to the violence used to obtain the property (R v Bedford (2007); R v Salvo ).

 In relation to the charge of Child Stealing, the defence is legislated to protect legitimate guardians.

-Section 63 of the Crimes Act 1958 creates 3 different child stealing offences.
+Section 63 of the Crimes Act 1958 refers to child stealing offences.
 It also provides a defence to a child stealing charge in that the mother, the father of an illegitimate child, or a person who has claimed a right to the possession of a child cannot be found guilty of the offence of child stealing.